 After running close to 10 of these events this year I often get asked “what are you guys looking for?” or “how do I increase my chances of receiving an offer?”

-So for those who may be applying to HCF or any other programs we will be running next year, here are a few things I look out for.
+So for those who may be applying to Horizons or any other programs we’re running, here are a few things I look out for.